elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/use_form_hook.md

 };
 ```

-Much better, now when we submit the form, the internal fields are not leaked outside when we build the form object.
+Much better, now when we submit the form, the internal fields are not leaked outside when building the form object.

 ### id